 - A costume fee of $80+tax will be charged for each student performing in the Pre-Pointe or Pointe dance at the recital

-Costume refunds will only be given with written notice prior to December 31st.
-After January 1st costume refunds will not be issued.
+Costume refunds will only be given with written notice prior to December 1st.
+After December 1st costume refunds cannot be issued.

 Costume fees will be collected in 2 installments: